Corporate Ethics & Compliance | Takeda Pharmaceuticals

 We partner actively with international and local law enforcement, regulatory agencies, other pharmaceutical companies and industry organizations to combat counterfeiting and illegal trading, while also educating patients, supply chain partners and customers on the dangers associated with these activities.
 Through partnerships such as IFPMA “Fight the Fakes” Campaign and Alliance for Safe Online Pharmacies (ASOP), we contribute to grassroots education for patients.

 We’ve also developed innovative anticounterfeiting solutions for products and packaging to deter and detect counterfeiting, theft, diversion and tampering.
-Read our position on counterfeit, falsified and illegal trading of healthcare products.
+Read more about our Position on Falsified Medical Products.

 Putting the interests of the patient first extends to commercial activities.
 We don’t exert influence over, or provide rewards for, the prescription, use, administration, purchase or recommendation of our products.
 We don’t promise, offer or provide any money, gifts, services, hospitality or other items of value as an inducement for using our products.